10 Top-Rated Beaches in Delaware

 6. Fenwick Island State Park

-Located on a barrier island, this state park's beach spans three miles along the coast of the Atlantic.
+Located on a barrier island that's accessible by car, the beach at Fenwick Island State Park spans three miles along the coast of the Atlantic.
 Lifeguards patrol the swimming areas during the summer season, and on this designated swimming beach you will find changing rooms, showers, and bathroom facilities.

 There is also a concession area as well as a gift shop where you can get last-minute beach paraphernalia, and you can rent chairs and umbrellas on the beach.
 Parts of the beach area are wheelchair accessible thanks to Mobi-Mat equipment.

 Those who would like to try their hand at surf fishing can purchase a permit at the gift shop.
-Just outside the state park area, you will find water sports shops where you can rent kayaks and stand up paddleboards, as well as sailboats with sailboat instruction.
+Just outside the state park area, you will find Coastal Kayak, where you can rent kayaks and stand up paddleboards, as well as sailboats with sailboat instruction.
 There are also several local programs that offer eco-tours of the park's dune system and the surrounding waters.

 7. Delaware Seashore State Park